flhofer/docker_tutorial/#1_Container/README.md

 Adds the capability to change scheduling and priority of tasks.
 Also, default capabilities such as changing the ownership of access to files can be dropped with `--cap-drop=`.
 There is a `--privileged` flag that enables full access, but it's highly discouraged.
 More details on capabilities and allowance can be found in the [run reference][3].

+## Beginner troubleshooting

+* Error: port already in use (`bind: address already in use`): change host port mapping, for example `-p 8080:80`.
+* Error: permission denied on Docker socket: use `sudo` on Linux or configure Docker group permissions.
+* Container exits immediately: check `docker logs <container>` and verify the main process/command.
+* Volume/bind mount not working: verify host path and use Unix-style slashes on Windows bind mount paths.

+## 10-minute practice

+1. Pull and run Ubuntu: `docker pull ubuntu:latest` then `docker run --name demo1 -it ubuntu:latest bash`.
+2. Exit and inspect state: `exit`, then `docker ps -a`.
+3. Restart and run a command: `docker start -i demo1`, then `uname -a`.
+4. Build this module image: `docker build -t calc:demo .`.
+5. Run it once: `docker run --rm -it calc:demo`.
+6. Verify cleanup/listing with `docker ps -a` and `docker images`.

 ## Summary